csound-flossmanual/csound-floss/book/12-d-csound-in-ios.md

     // Swift
     csoundUI.add(button, forChannelName: "channelName")

-Where self.button is the button you would like to bind to, and the string \"channelName\" contains the name of the channel referenced by chnget in Csound.
+Where `self.button` is the button you would like to bind to, and the string *channelName* contains the name of the channel referenced by chnget in Csound.

 The corresponding value in Csound will be equal to 1 while the button is